NSO-developer/nso-gitbook/nso-at-a-glance.md

 ### Accessing the Network (NEDs) <a href="#accessing-the-network-neds" id="accessing-the-network-neds"></a>

 The NSO device manager is the center of NSO.
 The device manager maintains a flat list of all managed devices.
-NSO keeps the primary copy of the configuration for each managed device in CDB.
-Whenever a configuration change is done to the list of device configuration primary copies, the device manager will partition this "network configuration change" into the corresponding changes for the actually managed devices.
+NSO serves as a "source of truth" and keeps a copy of the configuration for each managed device in the CDB.
+Whenever a change is done to the device configuration copies in the CDB, the device manager will partition this "network configuration change" into the corresponding changes for the actually managed devices.
 The device manager passes on the required changes to the NEDs, Network Element Drivers.
 A NED needs to be installed for every type of device OS, like Cisco IOS NED, Cisco XR NED, Juniper JUNOS NED, etc. The NEDs communicate through the native device protocol southbound.
 The NEDs fall into the following categories:

 * NETCONF capable device.
 The Device Manager will produce NETCONF edit-configuration\
   RPC operations for each participating device.